 Remember, when using any treatment, try to waterproof your shoes as soon as possible after purchase for more effective protection.

 Sounds crazy, right?
-Yet, just like your skin needs moisture to stay soft and supple, so does your favorite pair of leather shoes.
+Yet, just like your skin needs moisture to stay soft and supple, so does your favourite pair of leather shoes.
 Without proper care, leather can become brittle and crack over time.
 Moisturizers keep the leather malleable, nourish the material, and keep footwear looking brand new.

 Make sure you select a shoe moisturizer that readily soaks into the leather.
 Creams that sit on top as a barrier are less effective, and they will leave greasy stains on the hems of your pants.